 Having been drawn into Primal Fear by the Gamma Ray connection on their debut album, it was a no brainer that I had to check out the follow up release in order to see just what the band could produce on their sophomore album.
 All of the right ingredients had been put forth on that first album without creating any massive waves.
 My hope was that the band would gel together better both musically and in the writing process and produce something that would be amazing.
 That may have been ambitious thinking on my part.

-On reflection, it is an album where none of the songs are outstanding, in the way that they jump out at you and make you love them.
+On initial reflection, “Jaws of Death” is an album where none of the songs are outstanding, in the way that they jump out at you and make you love them.
 All the songs are solid and perhaps generic as a result, but in an age where singles were rarer, this album fits in with that ideal.
-There aren’t any songs here that I would naturally put on a mixed tape (or playlist I guess in this day and age) of favourite tracks.
-Like I said, for me there are no stand out songs.
-The opening of the instrumental “Jaw of Death” followed by “Final Embrace” is a good solid start to the album, though “Save a Prayer” doesn’t quite back that up.
-“Church of Blood” has more attitude in both music and vocals and makes for a better listen, while “Into the Future” carries on along that line of punchy drums and guitars and great vocals from Scheepers.
+There aren’t any songs here that you would immediately consider putting on a playlist of favourite tracks.
+There are no real standout tracks.

 The band sounds great.
 Tom Naumann and Stefan Leibing on guitars do a great job and have some excellent moments when soloing.
 The rhythm of drummer Klaus Sperling and band leader Matt Sinner on bass is solid throughout and provide the platform, but for me it is perhaps just a bit too regimented for my liking.
 The double kick drums keep an even tempo throughout, which is probably just missing a bit of excitement to help lift some songs out of the average.